 Seek feedback from others and ask yourself, 'Of all the things I could focus on, which would make the biggest difference and achieve the greatest breakthrough?'

-2. Ensure Your Desired Results Are Measurable
+2. Ensure Your Expected ROI is Measurable

 The best way to maximise the time and effort you put in and the value you gain, is to check that your results are tangible and measurable.
 Your coaching ROI is far easier to calculate when you: